floragunncom/search-guard-docs/_docs/installation.md

 **Replace the version number** in the examples above with the exact version number that matches your Elasticsearch installation.
 A plugin built for Elasticsearch {{site.elasticsearch.currentversion}} will not run on Elasticsearch {{site.elasticsearch.previousversion}} and vice versa.

-An overview of all available Search Guard versions can be found on the [Search Guard Version Matrix](https://github.com/floragunncom/search-guard/wiki) page.
+An overview of all available Search Guard versions can be found on the [Search Guard Version Matrix page](installation_versionmatrix.md) page.

 After the installation you see a folder called `search-guard-{{site.searchguard.esmajorversion}}` in the plugin directory of your Elasticsearch installation.